ManuDev9/body-nodes-specs/README.md

 - Node as a generic device capable of sending data
 - Host as a generic machine capable of accepting data and use it for an Application

-The first step for a Node to interact with a Host is to "Enstablish a Connection"
+The first step for a Node to interact with a Host is to "Establish a Connection"

 The Node sends information through "Messages".
 The Host can give commands to Nodes by sending "Actions"